Oliver Bjorkstrand Game Preview: Kraken vs. Kings

 Bjorkstrand Season Stats Insights

-- Bjorkstrand has averaged 17:02 of ice time this season (with a plus-minus rating of 0).
+- In 33 games this season, Bjorkstrand has a plus-minus rating of -2, while averaging 17:06 on the ice per game.

-- Bjorkstrand has scored a goal in eight of 31 games this season, netting multiple goals in one of them.
+- In nine of 33 games this year, Bjorkstrand has scored a goal, and he has one game with multiple goals.

-- Bjorkstrand has a point in 15 of 31 games this year, with multiple points in five of them.
+- Bjorkstrand has a point in 17 of 33 games this season, with multiple points in five of them.

-- Bjorkstrand has an assist in 11 of 31 games this year, with multiple assists on three occasions.
+- Bjorkstrand has an assist in 12 of 33 games played this season, including multiple assists three times.

-- Bjorkstrand's odds on his point total prop carry an implied probability of 54.5% that he goes over.
+- The implied probability is 51.2% that Bjorkstrand hits the over on his points prop total based on the odds.

-- The implied probability of Bjorkstrand going over his assist prop bet, based on the odds, is 37.7%.
+- Bjorkstrand has an implied probability of 33.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.